 - intended personally to benefit the recipient or his or her family, friends, associates or acquaintances

 It is not permissible for a Group Company to make a political contribution if the contribution itself is intended to improperly influence a Public Official to act or vote in a particular way or otherwise assist to improperly secure a decision by the Public Official to the improper advantage of the company or the Group.

 When approving political contributions, the boards of Group Companies (or the person(s) authorized by the board of the applicable Group Company to provide such approval) should ensure that they comply with these requirements and document this appropriately.

 - authorized in advance by the board of the relevant Group Company (or by person(s) authorized by the board of the relevant Group Company) in compliance with the delegated authorities policies and procedures of the applicable Group Company

 - if required, placed on public record

-Strict procedures must be followed when there is a proposal to make a contribution to any organisation within the European Union or the United States engaged in political activity (especially if originating from a Group company located outside the jurisdiction).
-This is due to laws having extraterritorial effect and a very broad definition of ‘political organisation’.
+Strict procedures must be followed when there is a proposal to make a contribution to any organization within the UK or the United States engaged in political activity (especially if originating from a Group Company located outside the jurisdiction).
+This is due to laws having extraterritorial effect and a very broad definition of ‘political organization’.
 The foreign contribution ban in the US is particularly strict and must be adhered to carefully.